 Peripheral blood smear

-- Simplest test to demonstrate spherocytosis is the peripheral blood smear
+- The simplest test to demonstrate spherocytosis is the peripheral blood smear.

 Osmotic fragility test

-- Gold standard test for defining the hereditary spherocytosis has been osmotic fragility test
+- The gold standard test for defining the hereditary spherocytosis has been the osmotic fragility test.

-- Test itself is conducted as the spherocytes will burst inside the less concentrated liquid which will cause the regular erythrocytes to rupture
+- The test itself is conducted as the spherocytes will burst inside the less concentrated liquid which will cause the regular erythrocytes to rupture.

 The most consistent findings are pathological MHCH and MCV parameters.